yang573/club-membership-py/README.md

 ```
 POST /database/event/upload/csv
 ```
 Upload a csv containing sign-ins the the database.
 The csv must contain 'First Name', 'Last Name', "Email', & 'Newsletter' or 'Mailing List' in the headers.
-Adds any subscriptions or unsubscriptions to Mailchimp.
+The body requires you to specify the `file`, `eventName`, `eventDate, and `semester`.
+(In the future, this data will be obtained directly from the csv.)
+Specifying `mailchimp` to 'true' will add any subscriptions to Mailchimp.
+Specifying `unsub` to 'true' with `mailchimp` will unsubscribe users from mailchimp if indicated.

 ```
 POST /database/member/